section-engineering-education/engineering-education/content/articles/upload-files-using-formidable-nodejs/index.md

 3. How to manage and store those files on the server side.
 4. How to view those files on the Frontend.

-**However, since half of these topics are already covered in my previous article, therefore I will refer to that article wherever it will be needed.**
+However, since half of these topics are already covered in my previous article, therefore I will refer to that article wherever it will be needed.

 ### Project setup

-For Project setup, you can refer to my previous article [here](https://www.section.io/engineering-education/uploading-files-using-multer-nodejs/). **You have to comply with every step till I give the introduction of Multer.**
+For Project setup, you can refer to my [previous article](https://www.section.io/engineering-education/uploading-files-using-multer-nodejs/).
+You have to follow every step until I give the introduction to Multer.
+The steps basically involved the following:

-So, you must have executed these things, if you have followed along with my previous article.

 1. Folder Structure
 2. Setting up MongoDB with Mongoose and